 Jones is currently also conducting research on the intersection between geopolitics and the energy revolution, on which he co-authored the recently released book entitled Risk Pivot: Great Powers, International Security and the Energy Revolution (Brookings Institution Press, 2014).
 Other publications include the reports “Fueling a New Order?”
 (Brookings, April 2014, with David Steven and Emily O’Brien) and “Chill Out: Why Cooperation is Balancing Conflict Among Major Powers in the New Arctic” (Brookings, 2012, with David Steven and Andrew Hart).

 Jones has extensive experience and expertise on intervention and crisis management.
 He holds a doctorate from the London School of Economics, and he was the Hamburg fellow in conflict prevention at Stanford University.

-Bruce Jones is an acting member of Sitra’s international advisory panel.
+Bruce Jones was an acting member of Sitra’s international advisory panel in 2017-2019.